Or download our app "Guided Lessons by Education.com" on your device's app store.

-Students will be able to describe the four seasons and how people, places, things, and events are effected by each season in conversation and writing.
+Students will be able to describe how people, places, things, and events are effected by the four seasons in conversation and writing.

 - Ask your students if they know what the four seasons are.

-- Ask your students to describe the current season.
+- Ask your students to describe the current season in partners.
 Prompt them to elaborate on what the weather is like, what people wear, what people do, what places look like, and what events happen in each season.

 Explicit Instruction/Teacher modeling(15 minutes)

 - Draw 4 columns on the board and title them Summer, fall, winter,And Spring.